Windows Installation (Wizard)

 In the case of NCache .NET Core installation, if you choose to use a custom user instead of a local user for the required administrative rights, you need to log in to that service as a custom user.
 Follow these steps for a workaround:

 Go to Local Policies -> User Rights Assignment.

-Double click on Log on as a service.
-This will open Local Security Settings where you will find all users who have access to the services are listed.
+Double-click on Log on as a service.
+This option will open Local Security Settings where you will find all users who have access to the services.

-Click on the Add User or Group... button and add the user here.
+Click the Add User or Group... button and add the user here.